sunpech/sunpech.github.io/_posts/2016-05-23-anime-central.md

 I was impressed with the quality of cosplay at ACen.
 I didn't think I would find such great subjects to photograph.
 I say this because I'm used to attending AX where the bar for cosplay is set pretty high.

 However, many of the great cosplayers I saw didn't hang out in the main lobby.
 A few of them were in the hotel lobby or outside near the gatherings and meetups.
 I walked back and forth all day long-- to put it in context, I walked more on Friday at ACen than on any day at [San Diego Comic Con](http://www.comic-con.org/cci) last year.
-For future reference, I walked just under 12 miles.

-One things I love about cosplay at anime conventions is that it encompasses everything from comics, anime, manga, movies, TV shows, Disney, zombies, cartoons, to video games.
+One of the things I love about cosplay at anime conventions is how it encompasses everything from comics, anime, and manga to movies, TV shows, Disney, and cartoons, and even includes zombies and video games.
 The community is very open and inclusive to all forms of fandom.

 ### Cosplay Day 1 Favorites